zy31415/viscojapan/README.md

 * 	C/C++   : Some parts of Python are written with C/C++ to enhance
 				performance.

-## Third-party Python libraries required
+## Third-party Python libraries used

 * 	numpy : for scientific computation
 * 	scipy : for scientific computation